drojaazu/suddendesu/content/entry/heavy-nova-prototype/index.md

 Is that do-able?
 Provided there aren't any additional issues like library functions from the old version that no longer exist in the newer one, or routines that have different calling parameters, then yes, it's possible.

 Myself, however, I don't care to spend that time on a game like Heavy Nova, doubly so on a late prototype which likely has minimal differences.
 I salute anyone else who wishes to take on this challenge, however.

+So while the game is unplayable, I do think it was worth the (very expensive) price as it contains this interesting little nugget of early Mega CD hardware history.